hack-technicolor/hack-technicolor/docs/Recovery.md

 ## IMPORTANT - Read before Attempting!

 !!! caution "DISCLAIMER"
-    In some cases there is no way of knowing your exact situation and taking the wrong actions could get things worse and potentially brick your gateway.
-Anyone following this guide accepts full responsibility for the outcomes.
+    In some cases there is no way of knowing your exact situation and taking the wrong actions could make things worse and potentially brick your gateway.
+Anyone following this guide accepts full responsibility for the outcome(s).

-This guide is based upon most frequent troubles                   where you experience your device being stuck in different states.
+This Guide is based on a few different states.

 #################################################################################################################################################################################################

-## 0. Wipe custom data partition
+## Wipe custom data partition

-Technicolor gateways platformas are usually built on a firmware+data design, which consists of (a couple of) read-only filesystems (squashfs) stored in *firmware banks* plus a writable filesystem (jffs2) for user dafa storage.
+Technicolor gateway platforms are usually built on a `firmware + data` design, which consists of (a few) read-only filesystems (squashfs) stored in *flash banks* plus a writable filesystem (jffs2) for user dafa storage.

-In modern Homeware firmwares, based on a fork of OpenWrt, the user data partition consists of an overlay which contents get applied every time on top of the original root filesystem, stored as read-only firmware in the booted bank.
-For dual-bank gateways, the user data partition contains a distinct overlay for each firmware bank.
+In modern Homeware firmwares, based on a fork of OpenWrt (Chaos Calmer 15.05), the user data partition consists of an overlay which contents get applied every time on top of the original root filesystem, which is stored as read-only firmware in the booted bank.
+For dual-bank gateways, the user data partition contains a differing overlay for each firmware bank.

 The space available into the user data partition is shared across both bank's overlays.

-If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data parition only**, and all you did to your device for **both banks** will be lost.
+If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data parition only**, which will wipe all custom config.

 !!! note "This reset method is not available if..."
-	- you have lost any kind of access to root shell by either SSH, or telnet, or serial console, and you have no more ways of executing a custom command as root
+	- You have lost any kind of access to root shell by either SSH, or telnet, or serial console, and you have no more ways of executing a custom command as root
-    - the gateway bootloops or fails to boot properly
+    - The gateway bootloops or fails to boot properly

 1. Log in to root shell (whatever you have available between SSH, telnet, serial console ...)
 2. Check `cat /proc/mtd` outputs and look for your user data partition name, it could be either `userfs` on older devices, or `rootfs_data` on newer ones